pontuscode/graphql_declarative_wrapper/README.md

 ### Remove the extractNested stuff from listQuery when generating.
 Also remove the array thing from writeResolverWithoutArgs.

+### Fix includeAllFields validation so it meets new requirements.

 ### Add additional checks for concatenation in resolver functions

 ## Not as important